Quick check

 The organizational design layer that defines purpose, boundaries, and accountability before any agent goes live.
 The difference between a governance posture that holds under examination and one assembled under pressure after something goes wrong.

-Five steps for reconciling what your Microsoft tenant actually contains against what your organization formally approved.
-The gap between those two numbers is the Tenant Reconciliation Gap, and it is where governance work begins.
+Five steps for reconciling what your tenant actually contains against what your organization formally approved.
+Built from environments where platform visibility and formal approval records did not match.

 Three phases every organization moves through as its ratio of governed agents to total agents changes.
-Most cannot calculate the ratio.
-The inability to produce the number is the finding.
+Built from deployments where authorization coverage lagged behind agent growth.

 Calculate your Governance Debt Ratio and identify your quadrant.